 A HE STA that has a value of true for dot11HE6GOptionImplemented shall be capable of operating in the 6 GHz band.

 An HE STA with dot11HE6GOptionImplemented equal to true and operating in the 6 GHz band is a 6 GHz HE STA.

+A 6 GHz HE STA shall have dot11ExtendedChannelSwitchActivated, dot11MultiDomainCapabilityActivated and

+dot11OperatingClassesRequired equal to true and shall set to 1 the value of the Extended Channel Switching field

+in the Extended Capabilities elements it transmits. (#20801, #20802)

 11.50 Reduced neighbor report(#1533)